-1. A country MAY prepare an optional plan which will set out its expected targets, goals and outcomes.
+- 1. A country MAY prepare an optional plan which will set out its expected targets, goals and outcomes.
 If a country decides to develop a plan, this must be submitted to the COP within 4 years after the Convention comes into force for the Party (Article 8.3).
-The regulatory approach of setting a quantified goal overall or for a particular sector is compatible with plan preparation,

-- since the approach requires a good understanding of existing baseline emissions and how the quantified reductions will be achieved. - 2.
-Countries are required to submit information on what measures are being taken and their effectiveness (Article 8.11). - 3.
+42 The regulatory approach of setting a quantified goal overall or for a particular sector is compatible with plan preparation, since the approach requires a good understanding of existing baseline emissions and how the quantified reductions will be achieved. - 2.
+Countries are required to submit information on what measures are being taken and their effectiveness, as part of the Article 21 reporting requirements.
+(Article 8.11) - 3.
 Each Party must establish and maintain an inventory of emissions, as soon as practicable, but no later than five years after the Convention enters into force for that Party.
-(Article 8.7) The information required under Article 8 shall be submitted pursuant to the Article 21 reporting requirements. (see discussion of Article 21)
+(Article 8.7)

-ARTICLE 8 - GUIDANCE ASSIGNED TO AN EXPERT GROUP TO PREPARE FOR COP1
+ARTICLE 8: GUIDANCE ASSIGNED TO AN EXPERT GROUP TO PREPARE FOR COP1

 As part of the Final Act adopted at the Diplomatic Conference for the Convention in October 2013, an expert group was formed to develop the guidance specified in Article 8.
-The expert group has begun its deliberations to prepare the required guidance, with the goal of completing them before the Convention comes into force.
-This group is preparing:
+The expert group completed its deliberations to prepare the required guidance prior to INC 7.43 This group prepared: